bhargavesh-dakka/Crop-Weed-Prediction/README.md

 Clone the repository: git clone https://github.com/cropweed-prediction.git Install the required dependencies: pip install -r requirements.txt Download the pre-trained model weights and place them in the designated directory.

-Start the application: python app.py
-Access the system through the provided URL: http://localhost:5000 Usage
+Usage
 Upload an image of a crop field to the system.
 The system will process the image and generate predictions on the presence and types of weeds.
 View the predictions and additional information on weed occurrences, environmental factors, and recommended weed management strategies.
 Explore visualizations and analytics to gain insights into weed patterns and trends.
-Adjust the settings and parameters to customize the prediction process according to specific needs.
+Adjust the settings and parameters to customize the prediction process according to specific needs. </pre>